elsalant/heir-FHIR/sqlToFHIR/README.md

 ### This is an example of Fybrik read module that uses REST protocol to connect to a FHIR server to obtain medical records.
 Policies redact the information returned by the FHIR server or can even restrict access to a given resource type.

-> Do once:
+Do once:  make sure helm v3.7+ is installed
-helm repo add elsheir https://elsalant.github.io/heir-FHIR/
+> helm version

-1. Install fybrik from the instructions in: https://fybrik.io/v0.5/get-started/quickstart/
+1. Install fybrik from the instructions in: https://fybrik.io/v0.6/get-started/quickstart/
-2. Start the IBM FHIR server service (out-of-box version): helm install ibmfhir elsheir/ibmfhir_orig -n fybrik-system
+2. Start the IBM FHIR server service (out-of-box version): helm install ibmfhir oci://ghcr.io/elsalant/ibmfhir_orig --version=0.2.0 -n fybrik-system
 3. Create a namespace for the sqlfhir demo:
 kubectl create namespace sql-fhir
 3. Pull the files: